matt-FFFFFF/hassio-addon-teslamate/README.md

 2. Add the `TeslaMate` and the `PostgreSQL` addons from my repo and the `Grafana` addon from the community repo.
 3. Before starting Postgres, [configure](https://github.com/matt-FFFFFF/hassio-addon-postgres/blob/main/README.md) the addon by setting the DB name, username and password.
 Now you can start it up.

+### Tasla API Token Encryption Key

+To ensure that the Tesla API tokens are stored securely, an encryption key must be provided via the ENCRYPTION_KEY environment variable.
+This is set in the addon configuration, using the `encryption_key` configuration item.

+**A default has been provided but it is highly recommended to change this!**

 ### DB Connection

 If using the Postgres addon from my addon repo, the database host is `29b65938-postgres`.